 Sue del Mar

-After an education involving ten educational establishments round the world, Sue obtained a degree in mathematics at London University, then worked as a Sales Engineer with Hawker Siddeley until she got married.
+After an education involving ten educational establishments around the world, Sue obtained a degree in mathematics at London University, then worked as a Sales Engineer with Hawker Siddeley until she got married.
 Later she became a science teacher.

 Hugo, Sue’s second child, was born with GSD1a and her husband and she went through many of the traumas associated with having a GSD child.